ivaylokenov/MyTested.AspNetCore.Mvc/README.md

 See the [LICENSE](https://github.com/ivaylokenov/MyTested.AspNetCore.Mvc/blob/master/LICENSE) for detailed information.

-## Any questions, comments or additions?
+## Any Questions, Comments or Additions?

 If you have a feature request or bug report, leave an issue on the [issues page](https://github.com/ivaylokenov/MyTested.AspNetCore.Mvc/issues) or send a [pull request](https://github.com/ivaylokenov/MyTested.AspNetCore.Mvc/pulls).
 For general questions and comments, use the [StackOverflow](http://stackoverflow.com/) forum.